Karmanos Cancer Institute: History

+About

+The Karmanos Cancer Institute has 18 treatment locations and is one of 57 National Cancer Institute-designated comprehensive cancer treatment and research centers in the United States.

+Karmanos has one of the largest clinical trials programs in the nation, giving patients access to more than 250 treatments.
+It conducts 800 cancer-specific scientific investigations programs and clinical trials each year.
+The institute has a Phase 1 program, a participating site in the Early Therapeutics Clinical Trials Network (ET-CTN) of the NCI.

 Recognition

-Karmanos has been named one of America's Best Hospitals for Cancer Care & Research by the Women's Choice Award for 2018.
+In 2018, Karmanos was named one of America's Best Hospitals for Cancer Care & Research by the Women's Choice Award.
 Previously, Karmanos had been ranked as one of America's Best Hospitals for Cancer Care by the Women's Choice Award, from 2011-2012, as well as 2014-2017.
 It also won the Women's Choice Award for Patient Experience in 2017.

 Leadership

-The Institute is under the direction of CEO and President Gerold Bepler.